Rare Diseases Clinical Trials Toolbox

 The risk-based approach relies on the identification and assessment of risk(s) and mitigation of these risks.

-For years, risk has been interpreted as the risk for patient's safety or rights only.
-However, other types of risk should be considered: the institutions and teams in charge of the study conduct, the governance structures, the target population, the public health stakeholders, etc.
+For years, risk has been interpreted as risk for patient's safety or rights only.
+However, other types of risk should be considered: the institutions and teams in charge of the study conduct, the governance structures, the target population, and the public health stakeholders, etc.

-• the risks of the investigational medicinal product (IMP)
+- the risks of the investigational medicinal product (IMP)

-• the risks associated with the regulatory and legal requirements, the trial conduct, design and methods
+- the risks associated with the regulatory and legal requirements, the trial conduct, design and methods

 The OECD Recommendation on the governance of Clinical Trials introduced a risk-based oversight and management methodology for clinical trials.
 It combines a stratified approach that is based on the marketing authorisation status of the medical product and can be applied in a common manner across countries’ regulatory frameworks, with a trial-specific approach that considers other issues such as the type of populations concerned by the trial, or the informed consent of the patients.
-EMA Reflection paper on risk-based quality management in clinical trials (2013) and EC considerations on Risk Proportionate approaches in clinical trials (2017) aim to facilitate the development of a systematic, prioritised, risk-based approach to quality management of clinical trials, to support the principles of Good Clinical Practice and to complement existing quality practices, requirements and standards.
+EMA Reflection paper on risk-based quality management in clinical trials (2013) and EC considerations on Risk Proportionate approaches in clinical trials (2017) aim to facilitate the development of systematic, prioritised, risk-based approach to quality management of clinical trials, to support the principles of Good Clinical Practice and to complement existing quality practices, requirements and standards.

-Tool Name | Relevance | Year | RD/Paediatric specific | Type |
+| Tool Name | Relevance | Year | RD/Paediatric specific | Type |

-OECD Recommendation on governance of clinical trials | To facilitate international co-operation in clinical trials on medicinal products, particularly for trials initiated by academic institutions, in December 2012 the OECD Council adopted a set of principles calling for improved consistency among national regulations and their interpretations, and on streamlined procedures for the oversight and management of clinical trials.
+| OECD Recommendation on governance of clinical trials | To facilitate international co-operation in clinical trials on medicinal products, particularly for trials initiated by academic institutions, in December 2012 the OECD Council adopted a set of principles calling for improved consistency among national regulations and their interpretations, and on streamlined procedures for the oversight and management of clinical trials.
 This framework introduces a risk-based oversight and management methodology for clinical trials. | 2013 | No | Recommendation |

-Guideline on strategies to identify and mitigate risks for first-in-human and early clinical trials with investigational medicinal products | The guideline is intended to further assist stakeholders in the transition from non-clinical to early clinical development and in identifying factors influencing risk for new investigational medicinal products (IMPs).
+| Guideline on strategies to identify and mitigate risks for first-in-human and early clinical trials with investigational medicinal products | The guideline is intended to further assist stakeholders in the transition from non-clinical to early clinical development and in identifying factors influencing risk for new investigational medicinal products (IMPs).
 The document includes considerations on quality aspects, non-clinical and clinical testing strategies, study design and on the conduct of FIH/early CTs | 2017 | No | Guideline |

-Risk assessement form for clinical research projects | Swiss Clinical Trials Organisation Tools: Risk Assessment of potential risks of a clinical research project-in line with current requirements (ICH GCP E6(R2)) | Regular updates | No | Guideline |
+| Risk assessement form for clinical research projects | Swiss Clinical Trials Organisation Tools: Risk Assessment of potential risks of a clinical research project-in line with current requirements (ICH GCP E6(R2)) | Regular updates | No | Guideline |

 TRIAL MANAGEMENT PLAN

 The purpose of a Project Management Plan (PMP) in a clinical trial is to define the scope, outline responsibilities and describe key steps of the clinical trial process.
-This not only ensures that those performing the tasks have a clear plan of what, when and how the trial activities are undertaken, but also enables auditors/inspectors to reconstruct how a trial was managed.
+This not only ensures that those performing the tasks have a clear plan of what, when and how trial activities are undertaken, but also enables auditors/inspectors to reconstruct how a trial was managed.
 Trial management procedures/responsibilities that are common across all trials are usually defined in the sponsor’s research standard operating procedures (SOPs)/policies and for less complex trials, the trial management documentation may simply consist of an index of these SOPs with any trial-specific management described in sufficient detail in the protocol.
 The level of detail required will depend upon:

 a) The clinical trial risk assessment